Daferia/walk-haven-scroll/README.md

 # Testing

-* on testing the stie I found the images really slowed the site down.
+* On testing the stie I found the images really slowed the site down.
 I used a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg") to compress the files sizes for better rendering on loading the page.

 * Also when the site was three separate pages it would load the gallery really slowly which made for a unpleasant user experience.
 Changing it to one scrolling page made it a lot better to navigate.

 + I wanted to incorporate a modal for a contact form instead of a embebed form on the page.
 When trying to style it it would cause issues when in small viewports.
 As it was a CSS only modal i decided to wait for further learning and possibl add the feature in version 2 of the site.

-+ W3 HTMl Validation
++ W3 HTML Validation
 ![W3 HTML Validation](wireframes/w3validatorcheck.png)

 + W3 CSS Validation